Elizabeth Miller (novelist): Career

 Miller dealt with Far Eastern themes, Egypt during the Captivity in The Yoke (1904), and the early days of Christianity in Saul of Tarsus (1906) and the City of Delight (1907).
 In 1901, without previous experience in novel-writing, she began The Yoke, a story of The Exodus, upon the frame-work of a plot constructed by her brother, Percy Miller.
 As the product of an exceedingly young and hitherto unknown writer, the novel was subjected to the closest scrutiny by ministers, archaeologists, and newspaper men while it was in the form of advance sheets and was finally published by the Bobbs-Merrill Company with the commendation of 1,500 prominent ministers, educators, professionals, and literary editors of the U.S. The same year, Miller entered into contract with the publishing house for Saul of Tarsus.

 During the winter of 1904–05, Miller was called upon to give readings before literary organizations in Indiana.
 Many of the requests were for reviews of her book, The Yoke.
 After its original publication, it was published serially in The Indianapolis Star, starting in November 1904.

 Saul of Tarsus was produced in 1906.
 It shared the same historical accuracy and attention to detail as her earlier work.

 In April 1907, Miller returned to Butler College for the spring term.
 She was a student of German for 14 years, and her work in the German department, under Prof. Joseph K. Egger, was a review of the grammar.
 Many of the archaeological works on Egypt and Palestine, the scenes of her third novel, were written in German, and she preferred to read it first hand.
 At the end of the term, she would graduate with the class of 1907.

 In less than two years time after her second novel, her third novel, completing a trilogy, was issued under the title, The City of Delight, with pictures by Frank Xavier Leyendecker.
 Published by Bobbs-Merrill Company, it was a Biblical novel around a Jewish maiden and her lover.

 On June 16, 1908, she married Oren S. Hack (d.
 1942), an Indianapolis attorney.
 A few years after marriage, they moved from Indianapolis to the 174 acre Hack farm, Hackshill, in Boggstown, Indiana.
 They had five children, Virginia, John, Stephen, Joseph, and Eleanor.
 By 1960, she had returned to Indianapolis to live with her daughter, Eleanor, but continued running the Hack farm.

 Her later publications included, Daybreak, a Story of the Age of Discovery (1915) and The Science of Christopher Columbus (1923).

 Personal life

 Her summers were spent traveling through the West, the Rocky Mountains, and the Pacific coast states.

 She was affiliated with or a member of several organizations including the local dramatic club, a landscape unit of the Purdue University extension service, the Republican party, and Kappa Alpha Theta sorority.
 In religion, she was a member of the Presbyterian church.

-Miller died on August 19, 1961.
+Miller died at her home in Indianapolis on August 19, 1961.
 Some of her papers and letters are held by Indiana University.